 - If you’re an active-duty service member (or the spouse or dependent child of the service member), you can delay Part B enrollment, but you need to enroll in Part B before the active-duty service member retires, to avoid a Part B late-enrollment penalty.

 For most beneficiaries, however, delaying Part B enrollment can be a costly mistake.
 Even if you have Part B for a while, but drop it and then decide again later that you want it, you may wind up paying a late enrollment penalty for this coverage.
 And it’s a financial penalty that lasts for as long as you remain with Medicare.
 Your monthly premium may go up by 10% for each full 12-month period that you were eligible for Part B, but decided not to take it.

-For example, if your Medicare Initial Enrollment Period (IEP) ended in November of 2016, and you chose not to take Medicare Part B until the General Enrollment Period (January 1 through March 31 annually) in 2019, you would face a 20% enrollment penalty and you will pay 20% more for Part B for as long as you keep your Medicare Part B coverage.
+For example, if your Medicare Initial Enrollment Period (IEP) ended in November of 2018, and you chose not to take Medicare Part B until the General Enrollment Period (January 1 through March 31 annually) in 2021, that would include two full 12-month periods.
+So you would face a 20% enrollment penalty and pay 20% more for Part B for as long as you keep your Medicare Part B coverage.
 Please note that even if you decide to switch over to a Medicare Advantage plan, you still have to keep paying your Medicare Part B premium.

 A Medicare Advantage plan is an alternative way to receive your Original Medicare (Part A and Part B) benefits, except for hospice care, which Medicare Part A will still provide.
 Many Medicare Advantage plans include prescription drug coverage, and some may include additional benefits, such as routine dental and vision care.
 If you enroll in a Medicare Advantage plan, you’ll still need to continue paying your Medicare Part B premium (as mentioned above), along with any premiums the Medicare Advantage plan requires, as well as any copayments, coinsurance, and deductibles.